donomii/gitRemind/README.md

 # gitRemind
 Searches your drive for git repositories, and tells you if they need to be committed or pushed.

-I have a lot of git repositories, and I often work on them when I'm not connected to the internet, e.g. on a plane.
+I have a lot of git repositories, and I at the end of the night I have 10 or more repositories to update.
 Then I forget to upload my changes, and end up with merge conflicts or missing work.
 So I wrote gitRemind to check all my repositories and remind me to sync them.

-GitRemind now features two experimental user interfaces.
-One text mode, and one graphical.

 # Building